charlesbrandt/public/code/version_control/git.md

 ## Remove directory from history

+If someone adds a directory with large binary files, it may be useful to remove that directory from the history to avoid having to download the large binary data with every `clone` of the repo.

 ```
 git filter-branch --tree-filter "rm -rf node_modules" --prune-empty HEAD
 git for-each-ref --format="%(refname)" refs/original/ | xargs -n 1 git update-ref -d